 Nothing is virtual about this camp, it is a hands-on adventure, real-life reset, and a prime opportunity to evaluate outlooks and priorities for the middle-school aged camper.

-Ready for a wilderness challenge?
-Join an incredible local master survivalist on this multi-day adventure where we will explore, experiment, and practice essential survival skills in the great outdoors.
+Join an incredible local master survivalist on this multi‑day adventure where we’ll explore, experiment, and practice essential survival skills in the great outdoors.
 You’ll build shelters from forest debris and test them for water resistance and heat retention.
-Learn the art of land navigation and the importance of using your senses.
+Learn the art of land navigation and the power of using all your senses.
 Practice animal tracking, knife safety, water purification, and food sourcing.
-Additionally, you’ll explore the forest and put some of those plants to direct use by crafting primitive tools like a bow drill for making fire, as well as cordage from natural fibers.
+You’ll also explore the forest and put native plants to use by crafting primitive tools, like a bow drill for making fire, and creating cordage from natural fibers.
+Get ready for a hands‑on experience that boosts your confidence and deepens your connection to the natural world in a fun, memorable way.

 Meet Your Expert